hsinhaoyu/hhyu_site/content/about_site.md

 Since I need to upload to S3 every time I update my website, it's worthy to do it from the command line instead of the web-based AWS console.
 For that, I downloaded the [AWS command line interface](https://aws.amazon.com/cli/).
 After configuring it with my login information and the bucket's location, I can synchronize Hugo's generated website with the S3 bucket using a simple `sync` command.

+If you are new to AWS, this might be a good time to familiarize yourself with AWS's [IAM](https://aws.amazon.com/iam/) (Identity and Access Management) service.
+In short, when you create an account on AWS, that account is the root user account, which allows you unlimited control of your AWS services.
+It's good practice to create an additional IAM "role" and log in as an IAM user.
+It's safer than logging in as the root user.

 ### Getting a custom domain name
 The problem with hosting on S3 was that the website had to be accessed via a web address (i.e., URL) provided by the S3 server.
 I wanted it to be something simpler and personal.
 For that, I bought my domain name `hhyu.org` from [hover.com](https://www.hover.com) - one of the more popular registrars, but there are many options to choose from.
 One noteworthy point is that although I said that I "bought" my domain name, I don't actually own it.
 It's more like a lease, so I have to renew my domain name every year.